Answers to Questions about Pilonidal Disease

 - False: It only occurs in obese people.
 This is not true either.
 The vast majority of patients I have seen are of normal weight, or thin.

 - False: Shaving the area is necessary to prevent problems.
 While it is possible that shaving the buttocks and gluteal area will decrease the amount of hair that is available to get into the pores, hair that naturally is shed from other areas of your body can find their way into the pores as well.
 For this reason, I do not feel that local hair removal is a complete solution to pilonidal disease, nor a necessary part of all treatment regimens.
 I think that as physicians, we have to find solutions that are reasonable for a patient to adopt – and frequent shaving of the gluteal area is burdensome.
 However, if a patient’s goal is to avoid surgery, or a surgeon who can perform a cleft-lift is not available, diligent hair removal may decrease frequency of infections.
+But, keep in mind, as mentioned above, the hairs usually come from the back of the head.

 - Partially true: It is caused by sitting, trauma, riding a bike, etc. These activities may make pre-existing, but unrecognized, pilonidal disease suddenly become symptomatic or flare up.
 But, it does not cause the disease.
 The disease is caused by the configuration of the cleft.

 - Mostly False: An MRI is helpful in defining whether I have pilonidal disease, and determining what operation I will need.
 My doctor is worried about a bone infection (osteomyelitis).
-I don’t agree with this, and have not found expensive MRI’s necessary.
+I don’t agree with this, and have not found expensive MRI’s, CT Scans, or ultrasounds necessary.
 The visible findings on physical exam, coupled with the patient’s symptoms are all that is needed to diagnose pilonidal disease.
 A cleft-lift procedure, if properly done, will find and remove any tracts and prevent them from coming back.
 Defining them pre-operatively is not necessary.
 Osteomyelitis from this is extremely rare, and usually develops in patients with a predisposing disease process, other than just pilonidal disease.

 - False: Open excision has the lowest recurrence rate because it removes all the disease.
 Actually, it has one of the highest recurrence rates because it does not necessarily change the anatomy of the cleft.
 It is very frustrating to go through 3 months of wound care and healing, to have new pilonidal disease develop a few months later.
 A cleft-lift has the lowest recurrence rate.